cfrg/draft-irtf-cfrg-aegis-aead/draft-irtf-cfrg-aegis-aead.md

 All AEGIS variants can be used to construct a MAC.

-For all the variants, the `Mac` function takes as input a key, a nonce, and data, and produces a 128- or 256-bit tag as output.
+For all the variants, the `Mac` function takes a key, a nonce, and data as input, and produces a 128- or 256-bit tag as output.

-This is the only function that permits the reuse of `(key, nonce)` pairs with different inputs.
+This is the only function that allows the reuse of `(key, nonce)` pairs with different inputs.

 AEGIS-based MAC functions MUST NOT be used as hash functions.
 If the key is known, inputs causing state collisions can easily be crafted.
-Likewise, unlike hash-based MACs, tags MUST NOT be used for key derivation, as there is no guarantee they are uniformly random.
+Likewise, unlike hash-based MACs, tags MUST NOT be used for key derivation, as there is no guarantee that they are uniformly random.

 ~~~
 Mac(data, key, nonce)